Villa Ada

 Villa Ada is a park in Rome, Italy, with a surface of 450 acre it is the second largest in the city after Villa Doria Pamphili.
 It is located in the northeastern part of the city.

 History

 The wooded expanse was owned by the Italian royal House of Savoy in the latter half of the nineteenth century; it contained the royal residence (1872–1878).
 In 1878 the area came under the control of Count Tellfner of Switzerland, who named it in honor of his wife Ada.
-The royal family regained control of the land in 1904 but did not change the name.
-They retained control of the area until 1946.
+The royal family regained control of the land in 1904 and they retained control of the area until 1946.
+During their ownership it came to be known as Villa Savoia.

 Present status

 As of 2009 the area contains both public and private areas.
 The public area is controlled by the Council of Rome; the private area is controlled by the Egyptian Embassy, although the Town Council has made a formal claim to take control of the whole area.
 The private portion is under constant patrol by police or army personnel.